ethyca/fides/docs/fidesops/docs/glossary.md

 ## Fidesctl terms

-See the Fidesctl repo for more information, but here's some Fidesctl terms that might be helpful in Fidesops.
+See the [fidesctl repo](https://github.com/ethyca/fides) for more information, but here's some fidesctl terms that might be helpful in fidesops.

 - `Manifest`: YAML files that describe different types of objects within Fides, with a high-level "privacy as code" language.

-- `Policy`: Different from a *Fidesops* Policy, this controls what kinds of data you are permitted to commit to source code.
+- `Policy`: Different from a *fidesops* Policy, this controls what kinds of data you are permitted to commit to source code.
 For example, you might create a fidesctl policy that says, I am not going to allow any System that takes in provided contact information and uses it for marketing purposes.

 - `Dataset`: An annotation of a database schema, which describes the Collections in a database, the Fields, the Data Categories of those fields, and the relationships between relevant Collections.